 Mr. MICHAEL J. VIGNERON

-Michael J. Vigneron was unanimously re-elected President of the Atlantic Coast District (ACD), International Longshoremen’s Association, AFL-CIO, for a second four-year term at the District Convention in July 2019 in Hollywood, Florida.
+NORTH BERGEN, NJ – Michael J. Vigneron was unanimously re-elected President of the Atlantic Coast District (ACD), International Longshoremen’s Association, for a second four-year term at the District Convention in July 2019 in Hollywood, Florida.
 He was first elected president in 2015.
 The ACD includes all ports on the Atlantic Coast from Maine to Virginia; U.S. and Canadian ports of the Great Lakes; Eastern Canada; major U.S. rivers and Puerto Rico.

 Since 1998, Vigneron has served on the ACD Executive Board, serving as a Vice President for 13 years prior to his elevation in July 2011 as General Vice President of the Atlantic Coast District at the District’s Quadrennial Convention in July 2011.